winitzki/scall/tutorial/programming_dhall.md

 In most cases, we will be able to implement those hylomorphisms in Dhall by choosing appropriate upper limits and stopgap values so that the hylomorphism may be replaced by `hylo_Nat`, which guarantees termination.
 This is another practical motivation for studying hylomorphisms.

-### Converting recursive code to hylomorphisms: the HIT algorighm
+### Converting recursive code into hylomorphisms: the HIT algorithm

 The [HIT paper](https://www.researchgate.net/publication/2813507) gives an algorithm for converting a recursive function into a hylomorphism.
 [Another paper](https://www.researchgate.net/publication/2649019) describes an extension of the HIT algorithm for mutually recursive functions.